altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 Your vision is just part of your brain.
 Lighting up from some chemical signals from your eyes.
 You are focused on that when you see.
-Just - with your eyes close: focus to your left.
+Just - with your eyes close: focus to your right.
 Pivot your attention away from where you see.'
 ~Martha tried for a bit~
 ~A few minutes passed~
-~She was pretty sure she was just trying to look left with her eyes~ ~No matter how she tried she wasn't able to just~ ~Turn her brain like that, was that the best phrase, she wondered~ 'Turn my brain....'
+~She was pretty sure she was just trying to look right with her eyes~ ~No matter how she tried she wasn't able to just~ ~Turn her brain like that, was that the best phrase, she wondered~ 'Turn my brain....'
-~Eventually - with her eyes closed - she allowed her mind to wander~ ~She was in a motel room trying to look left and~
+~Eventually - with her eyes closed - she allowed her mind to wander~ ~She was in a motel room trying to look right and~
 ~A flash of white appeared, and was gone~
 ~Just a hair bit out of her vision~
-~It wasn't in front of her eyes but to the left side of her head~ ~And she could see it~
+~It wasn't in front of her eyes but to the right side of her head~ ~And she could see it~
 ~A blinking, white light, rectangular in shape, pulsing evenly~ "M::I think I found something?"